kiran-sumant/ObsidianKM/Journals/Research Project Showcase.md

 3. **Approach** must address/attempt to resolve knowledge gap
 4. Present **[[Honours Aims and Hypotheses|aims and hypotheses]]**

+- Must grab their attention!
+- Must be able to understand the entire project from the first page.
+-

 ## Background
 1. Content
 2. Relation to aims and hypothesis